KayJay7/my_diceware/README.md

 ## Any future developement?

-Probably not, maybe one day I will try to make a version of this that actually make sense.
-For now you can use it to generate diceware passwords an you are almost sure that the actual dictionary will be used.
+Probably not, maybe one day I will try to make a version of this that actually makes sense.
+For now, you can use it to generate diceware passwords an you are almost sure that the actual dictionary will be used.